 It's been a generation since the first people who grew up with personal computers joined the workforce.
-And today, people joining the world of work have often grown up with the internet
+And today, people joining the world of work don't know what it's like to live without the internet

 When these workers learned to read, the world wide web and email were expanding fast.
 They were in school when the dot-com boom peaked, and in higher education as social media and smartphones became popular.